 These days we live in a digital age.
-However, if you’re not a ‘digital native’ and you are only just getting to grips with using websites, let alone building your own or using the internet for marketing, you may want some help.
+However, if you’re not a ‘digital native’ and you are only just getting to grips with using websites, let alone building your own website or using the internet for marketing, you may want some help.

 Here at Urban Attic we often work with customers who have been running their businesses successfully for years, but who haven’t grown up with digital media and are not hugely comfortable working with it.